slanning/perl-ogre/examples/README.txt

   ln -s $HOME/ogre/src/ogre/v1-6/Samples

-Here are brief descriptions of the examples.
+Brief descriptions of the examples

 - robot.pl: very minimal, just shows a robot that's been rotated and scaled a bit (taken from one of the basic OGRE tutorials;